Pines of Rome: Movements

-The third is a nocturne set on the Janiculum hill and a full moon shining on the pines that grow on it.
+The third is a nocturne set on the Janiculum Hill and a full moon shining on the pines that grow on it.
 Respighi called for the clarinet solo at the beginning to be played "come in sogno" ("As if in a dream").

 The movement is known for the sound of a nightingale that Respighi requested to be played on a phonograph during its ending, which was considered innovative for its time and the first such instance in music.
 In the original score, Respighi calls for a specific gramophone record to be played–"Il canto dell'Usignolo" ("Song of a Nightingale, No. 2") from disc No. R. 6105, the Italian pressing of the disc released across Europe by the Gramophone Record label between 1911 and 1913.
 The original pressing was released in Germany in 1910, and was recorded by Karl Reich and Franz Hampe.
 It is the first ever commercial recording of a live bird.
-Respighi also called for the disc played on a Brunswick Panatrope record player.
+Respighi also called for the disc to be played on a Brunswick Panatrope record player.
 There are incorrect claims that Respighi recorded the nightingale himself, or that the nightingale was recorded in the yard of the McKim Building of the American Academy in Rome, also situated on Janiculum hill.

-Respighi recalls the past glories of the Roman empire in a representation of dawn on the great military road leading into Rome.
+Respighi recalls the past glories of the Roman Empire in a representation of dawn on the great military road leading into Rome.
 The final movement portrays pine trees along the Appian Way (Latin and Italian: Via Appia) in the misty dawn, as a triumphant legion advances along the road in the brilliance of the newly-rising sun.
 Respighi wanted the ground to tremble under the footsteps of his army and he instructs the organ to play bottom B♭ on the 8′, 16′ and 32′ organ pedals.
-The score calls for six buccine – ancient circular trumpets that are usually represented by modern flugelhorns, and which are sometimes partially played offstage.
+The score calls for six buccine – ancient circular trumpets that are usually represented by modern flugelhorns, and which are sometimes played offstage.
 Trumpets peal and the consular army rises in triumph to the Capitoline Hill.
 One day prior to the final rehearsal, Respighi revealed to Elsa that the crescendo of "I Pini della Via Appia" made him feel "'an I-don’t-know-what' in the pit of his stomach", and the first time that a work he had imagined turned out how he wanted it.